digital-asset/daml/docs/source/daml-finance/getting-started/lifecycling.rst

   (bondLifecyclableCid2, effectCids) <- Instrument.submitExerciseInterfaceByKeyCmd @Lifecyclable.I [issuer] readAs bondInstrument
     Lifecyclable.Lifecycle with settler; eventCid = clockEventCid; observableCids; ruleName = "Time"; clockCid

+This internally uses the ``Event`` interface, which is defined in ``Daml.Finance.Interface.Lifecycle.Event``.
+In our case, the event is a clock event, since the coupon is defined by the passage of time.

 The ``effectCids`` will contain the effect(s) of the lifecycling, in this case a coupon payment.
 If there is nothing to lifecycle, for example because there is no coupon to be paid today, ``effectCids`` would be empty.
+The ``Effect`` interface is defined in ``Daml.Finance.Interface.Lifecycle.Effect``.

 Settling the instructions